Dissertation and oral exam (LMLIMAS)

 The dissertation should consist of 60-80 pages (12-point Times New Roman, 1.5 line spacing), not including appendices, references and large tables.
 It should follow accepted academic conventions.
 The topic should be clearly delimited, and the principal objectives and source materials should be defined.
 The methodology should be adequately described, and the work placed within its context in relation to earlier research.
 Students are encouraged to base their work on primary data collected by themselves.

-The lecture is given as soon as possible after the evaluation of the dissertation by the examining committee.
-The final mark for the course is based on the dissertation, but may be adjusted up or down (by one grade only) on the basis of the lecture.
+The final mark for the course is based on the dissertation, but may be adjusted up or down (by one grade only) on the basis of the oral exam.

 Learning outcome